National Holodomor Awareness

 Iryna Mycak (ON)

-NEW HOLODOMOR AWARENESS LOGO
+HOLODOMOR AWARENESS LOGO

 For additional information and Holodomor survivor testimonies please go to: Sharing the Story

 Ukraine remembers – the World Acknowledges

 In 2007-2008 Ukrainians around the world marked the 75th anniversary of the Holodomor.
 It was a remarkable commemorative year for Canadians and the accomplishments of the community continue to resonate.

 One of the highlights was the journey across Canada of the International Remembrance Flame which visited 17 Canadian cities.
 It was welcomed to Canada by an international delegation and was met on its final Canadian stop in Ottawa by Ukrainian president Viktor Yushchenko.
 As the flame departed to continue circling the globe, Canada, once again being a leader among western nations, officially recognized the Holodomor as an act of genocide and proclaimed the fourth Saturday of every November as Holodomor Memorial Day throughout the country.
 This proclamation was preceded by a similar act in Saskatchewan and subsequently, Alberta, Manitoba and Ontario followed suit.